STRUCTURE

 TWO

-Begin with the whole group to practice certain movements.
-For example if the mime involves pulling on a rope from the ceiling, everyone goes through the motions of reaching up high, grabbing the rope and pulling down, one hand over the other, in slow motion.
+- As a group, pull on a rope hanging from the ceiling, reach up high, grab the rope and pull down, one hand over the other, in slow motion.
 Ask the group to express tension so the audience can "feel" the effort of pulling down.

-The movements should be slightly exaggerated and not too fast, remind students they are not really opening a door or pulling a rope, just making the audience believe they are.
+The movements should be slightly exaggerated and not too fast.
+Make use of pauses.
+Remind students they are not really opening a door or pulling a rope, just making the audience believe they are.
 The audience needs time to assimilate.

 THREE